☎ (954) 204-5452✉ acarrie@miami21zoning.comGet a Free Consultation Now!

 Stage 4: Public Hearings & Advocacy

-Major entitlements, such as a rezoning in Miami-Dade or a large-scale project review, require a public hearing before the Planning and Zoning Board.
+Major entitlements, such as a rezoning or exception, require a public hearing before the City Commission.

 Success here is dependent on: